ericmconnelly/vio/README.md

 5. create `/data/db` folder at root directory if it doesn't exist already
 6. run `mongod --dbpath ./data/db` process from the root directory in terminal
 7. run gulp
+8. Open Chrome browser and go to http://localhost:4000
+9. Enjoy using the app

 ## TECH STACK